 Electrical Requirements and Considerations

-Most electric fireplaces can simply be plugged directly into a wall while others are hard-wired.
-Fireplaces built and sold in the United States typically run on 110 volts and do not require a specialized high voltage 220 volt plugs like other appliances.
-They should be used on their own breaker and a dedicated circuit is recommended.
+Most electric fireplaces should plug directly into a wall, while others are hard-wired.
+They usually operate on 110 volts and do not require specialized high-voltage 220-volt plugs.
+A dedicated circuit is recommended.

-We recommend using a licensed and insured electrician when installing an electrical socket for your electric fireplace or hard wiring the electric fireplace directly into your home’s power supply.
-Plugging too many devices into a singular outlet could cause a circuit breaker to trip and is a safety hazard to avoid.
-Make sure to always follow the instructions provided by the manufacturer of your electric fireplace.
+We recommend using a licensed and insured electrician when installing an electrical socket for your electric fireplace or hardwiring it directly into your home’s power supply.
+Plugging multiple devices into a single outlet could trigger a circuit breaker to trip.
+Make sure to follow the instructions provided by the manufacturer of your electric fireplace.

 Are Electric Fireplaces Safe?

-What Types of Electric Fireplace Form Factors are Available?
+What Types of Electric Fireplace Form Factors are Available on the Market?